AndrewKalil/FavoriteRepositoriesApp/README.md

-# Open app on netlify with the followinf link
+# Open app on netlify with the following link
 [Netlify link](https://main--favorite-repositories-app.netlify.app/)